Cipher7/Rebound/README.md

 # Rebound
-This is an arcade game written in javascript.
+This is an arcade game written in javascript and html.